ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

         self.output_png_file_name = sys.argv[4]
 ```

-(Instead of using global variables for the parameters read from `argv`, I use a `struct` and pass it to other functions: it’s easier to write tests!)
+Using a struct (or dataclass) to pass parameters makes the code more modular and significantly easier to test.

 # The `main` function (2/2)